UK-Export-Finance/dtfs2/utils/README.md

 ## Data seeding

-The project uses two different databases, a mongo db and a SQL db.
+The project uses two different databases, a Mongo db and an MSSQL Server db.
 It is useful to seed these with data for running locally to speed up development, and we also run some seeding before running e2e-tests to make testing possible.

-Running `npm run load` will run mock-data-loader, then sql-db-seeder, then create-keying-sheet-tfm-facilities all in turn.
+Running `npm run load` will run `mock-data-loader`, `sql-db-seeder` and then finally `create-keying-sheet-tfm-facilities` scripts one after another.

-:warning: Please note you will need to run the SQL db migrations before running the SQL seeding, and therefore also before `npm run load` (since it is one of the steps) if you haven't run them previously (or recently if there are new migrations).
+:warning: Please note you will need to run the MSSQL db migrations before running the MSSQL seeding, and therefore also before `npm run load` (since it is one of the steps) if you haven't run them previously (or recently if there are new migrations).

 ### Mock Data Loader :page_with_curl: